Adedoyin-Emmanuel/python-journey/README.md

 ## What've Learnt 🤏

 1. What Python is
-2. Who built Python and what language it was built it.
+2. Who built Python and what language it was built it, Linters, Autopep8 etc.s
 3. Fundamentals of Python, printing Hello World.
 4. Variables and Arithmetic Operations, there I learnt that using